-Healthy vegan lentil soup with pasta, vegetables and lots of herbs, this is the perfect soup for a cold winter day.
+Healthy vegan black lentil pasta soup with Beluga lentils, vegetables, and lots of herbs, this is the perfect soup for a cold winter day.

-An easy to make, wholesome, vegan lentil soup with pasta that I am making quite often… mostly whenever I have no other idea what else to cook or don’t have the time to go shopping for ingredients, I normally have all the required ingredients at home.
+An easy-to-make, wholesome, black lentil pasta soup that I make quite often... mostly whenever I have no other idea what else to cook or don't have the time to go shopping for ingredients, I normally have all the required ingredients at home.

-And this black lentil soup is one of my favorite versions.
+And this black lentil soup with noodles is one of my favorite versions.
 And definitely the healthiest of them all!

 As mentioned above, I never ever have to go shopping just to make this lentil and vegetable soup.
 I have all the needed ingredients in the pantry at all times.

 - I use black Beluga lentils, which get their name from their resemblance to Beluga caviar.
-They are small, black and shiny, they really look like caviar or small black jewels.
-Have a look at this black lentil lasagna made with Beluga lentils as well.
+They are small, black, and shiny; they really look like caviar or small black jewels.
+Use more Beluga lentils to make this amazing Vegetarian Butternut Squash Lentil Lasagna.

 - If you cannot find them, you can substitute them with French lentils or lentils du Puy.
-They are also dark, but more brown, small and retain their shape when cooked.
+They are also dark but rather brown and small and retain their shape when cooked.

 - I use whole wheat elbow macaroni.

-- Any kind of short pasta shapes can be used instead.
+- Any kind of short pasta shape can be used instead.

 - However, if you don't have or don't like whole-wheat pasta at all, you can use regular pasta instead.

-- When I make this soup in winter, I tend to use dried herbs like marjoram and/or oregano.
+- When I make this lentil pasta soup in winter, I tend to use dried herbs like marjoram and/or oregano.